mengwangk/emscripten/site/source/docs/site/about.rst

 Build version
 -------------

-The documentation version should match the Emscripten version for the current build.
-For a general site build this will be the latest tagged release as defined in `Emscripten version <https://github.com/emscripten-core/emscripten/blob/incoming/emscripten-version.txt>`_.
-For an SDK build it will be the Emscripten version for the SDK.

-The version and release information is used in a few places in the documentation, for example :ref:`emscripten-authors`.

 The version information is defined in **conf.py** — see variables ``version`` and ``release``.
 These variables can be overridden by setting new values in the ``SPHINXOPTS`` environment variable.
 For example, to update the ``release`` variable through the command line on Windows: ::

   # Set SPHINXOPTS